carlosveliz/sii-dte-py/README.md

 	 ```
 	 	-	First "login" with your RUT (this is just a mean to initiate session, no authentication)
 	 	-	Then load your certiciate and password
-		-   Finally call "/token" to see your token
+		-	Now you can get a token (useless right now, just to check if your certificate is registered in SII) or generate a test PDF

  - get_token <pfx_file_path> <pfx_password>
  		```